Louise Brown, world's first IVF baby |

 -Pamela Mahoney Tsigdinos

 Ignoring difficult truth does not make the truth go away.
 Also, words bringing enlightenment to the problem cannot always be couched in feel-good warm fuzzies.
 Much of the inhabitants on this planet need a bold wake-up call or slap in the face that is meant to sting breaking the stupor.
 Snap out of it!
 Making babies without benefit of love smacks of reproductive desperation, greed, and delusions of godhood.
+It both diminishes and confesses an ignorance of understanding sexual love.

 If the mother of Louis Brown was unable to give birth naturally, what are the chances that Louise will also be infertile?
 Why would anyone think her chances of giving birth naturally would break the chain links of infertility?
 At some point even science will fail and probably resort to cloning or growing children in the womb of a catatonic goat.